jmederosalvarado/roslyn.nvim/README.md

 ## Setup

 ### Installing Roslyn

 1. Navigate to https://dev.azure.com/azure-public/vside/_artifacts/feed/vs-impl to see the latest package feed for `Microsoft.CodeAnalysis.LanguageServer`
 2. Locate the version matching your OS + Arch and click to open it, for example `Microsoft.CodeAnalysis.LanguageServer.linux-x64` (Note that some OS/Arch specific packages may have an extra version ahead of the "core" non specific package)
 3. On the package page, click the "Download" button to begin downloading it's .nupkg
    a.
 (Note, if you need to get a copyable link for the download you can obtain it on chrome by then opening the downloads page, right clicking the file just downloaded, and hitting "copy link address"
 4. `.nupkg` files can be opened the same as a zip, in the case of linux you can just use `unzip` on the downloaded the file as if it was a `.zip`.
 5. Copy the contents of `<zip root>/content/LanguageServer/<yourArch/` to `~/.local/share/nvim/roslyn`
-   a. if you did it right the file `~/.local/share/nvim/roslyn/Microsoft.CodeAnalysis.LanguageServer.dll` should exist (along with many other .dlls and etc in that dir)
+   a. if you did it right the file `~/.local/share/nvim/roslyn/Microsoft.CodeAnalysis.LanguageServer.dll` should exist (along with many other .dlls and etc in that dir).
+   You can also specify a custom path to it in the setup function.
-6. To test it is working, `cd` into the aformentioned roslyn directory and invoke `dotnet Microsoft.CodeAnalysis.LanguageServer.dll --version`, it should output its version
+6. To test it is working, `cd` into the aforementioned roslyn directory and invoke `dotnet Microsoft.CodeAnalysis.LanguageServer.dll --version`, it should output its version

 ### Installing the nvim plugin